J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Request Form for requests sent by the postal service.

 Online Requests for e-mail requests with PayPal payment only.

 Don't forget postage and packing!

 COMPOSITAE.
 Showy, tuberous rooted perennials from the mountains of México to Columbia.
 They range from small epiphytes to gigantic plants 20 feet tall.
 Easy in most soils.
 Named varieties are grown from tubers, but many interesting types call be raised from seed, and new forms developed.
 Start seed as early as February indoors for bloom the same year.
 When developing new varieties, do not discard weak seedlings as they often produce the best flowers.
 Garden types germinate in 5 - 10 days; the species come up irregularly, giving sprouts from 10 - 110 days; hold pot several months for stragglers.
+Light and KNO3 helps.
 Seed half-life 3 - 6 years or more.

 —Dahlia 'Cactus Double Mixed'.
 (100) DAHL-15C.
 Packet: $2.50

 Classic cactus-flowered double dahlia in mixed colors, to 3 - 5 feet or so.
 Good for cutting.
 Germinates in 1 - 2 weeks.

 NEW—Dahlia 'Collarette Mixed'.
 (100) DAHL-15D.
 Packet: $2.50

 25 grams: $12.00